BirdTrack for mobile devices

 - Seldom-recorded species, high counts and out of season sightings flagged during verification, to alert you to possible data entry errors

 - View your year and life lists

-- View species you still need this year and life
+- View target species that you haven't seen this year / ever

 - Full help within the app

 - Designed to be translatable into many languages; if yours isn't yet supported, contact us.

 You can download the app free from both the Google Play Store and the Apple App Store.
 Once installed on your device, you need to enter your BirdTrack username and password (case sensitive), via the Settings page.
 Once you have collected some records, you need to verify them (a sanity check against local thresholds to minimise data entry errors).